Missing Values & Imputation

 * **Numeric features** — missing values are imputed inside the model's own

-with the default ordinal encoding, a missing value stays `NaN` and is
+the default ordinal encoding, a missing value stays `NaN` and is imputed

 * **Columns with no observed values** — a feature that is entirely missing